xcat2/confluent-docs/docs/miscellaneous/collective_arch.md

 ## Collective contrasted with 'Hierarchical' mode

-In xCAT, the design point was generally is 'head' system and some number of 'service nodes'.
+In xCAT, the design point was generally a 'head' system and some number of 'service nodes'.
 If desiring HA in the 'head' role, it was up to the user to provide an active-backup HA solution.
 If the 'head' system is gone, this generally meant the 'service nodes' would no longer function (as the head node is conventionally also the shared database user).